 Before we get into the tips, I must emphasise that you have to get your HubSpot tracking code for your account embedded into your website.
-Unfortunately, there’s nothing you can track retrospectively so this is vital before you get started and is available for free HubSpot packages.
+Unfortunately, there’s nothing you can track retrospectively so this is vital before you get started and is available for all HubSpot packages, from free to enterprise.
 For those with paid HubSpot packages like HubSpot Marketing Professional, get this set up along with your Google Analytics before you get going with the rest of the onboarding process.

 1. Start with a clear strategy